How to Compress Images Without Losing Quality

 Lossy compression

 Discards data the human eye barely notices.
-In a landscape photo, millions of subtle colour gradations in the sky get represented with fewer unique values.
+In a landscape photo, millions of subtle color gradations in the sky get represented with fewer unique values.
 Looks identical, dramatically smaller file.

 JPEG has done this since 1992.
 WebP and AVIF are better at deciding what to discard — same visual quality, smaller files.